denten-books/plain-text/3-chapter.md

 comparative method in that tradition.
 Veselovsky, a scholar of the generation previous to the formalists, did not attain the renown enjoyed by his pupils in the West.
-An early pioneer of comparative literature, he advocated philology as "historical" and "genetic" study of "poetic consciousness and its forms."
+An early pioneer of comparative literature, he advocated philology as a "historical" and "genetic" study of "poetic consciousness and its forms."
 Citing literary explorations by Goethe, Friedrich Schiller, and Georges Polti as his inspiration, Veselovsky almost always uses "form" in the sense of "formula" (and not at all as "shape" or "sound").
 In this, he imagines the